-In the markets now up and running, the current price probably isn’t high enough to change the behavior of the polluters they’re targeting.
-That’s brought criticism from opponents such as New Jersey Governor Chris Christie, who pulled his state out of the carbon market used by nine U.S. states, saying it cost too much and did little.
-Advocates argue that a market-based mechanism identifies the cheapest way to curb pollution and ensures a certain level of cuts.
-It can be more complex and costly to maintain than a carbon tax, though in some countries, including the U.S., a tax is politically unpopular.
-Many countries — including U.K. and most Scandinavian nations — use both permit trading and targeted taxes on dirty fuels like coal.
-Emissions markets can also provide important price signals to drive investment in green technologies ranging from energy-saving lightbulbs to solar power to carbon capture and storage.
+In the emissions markets now up and running, the price probably isn’t high enough to change behavior.
+That’s brought criticism from opponents such as New Jersey Governor Chris Christie, who pulled out of the trading system used by nine other U.S. states, saying it cost too much and did little.
+Advocates of cap-and-trade argue that it’s better than a tax because it ensures a certain level of cuts and uses a market mechanism to identify the cheapest opportunities to curb pollution.
+Many countries — including the U.K. and most Scandinavian nations — use both permit trading and targeted taxes on dirty fuels like coal.
+Emissions markets can also provide important price signals to drive investment in green technologies ranging from energy-saving lightbulbs to carbon capture and storage.
 Critics of all types of carbon pricing say it hits the poor hardest by raising household energy prices, though the burden can be offset by redirecting revenue raised from polluters to low-income families.

 The Reference Shelf

-- Website of Bloomberg New Energy Finance, which provides data and analysis on the future of energy, including white papers and blog posts.
+- Bloomberg New Energy Finance provides data and analysis on the future of energy, including white papers and blog posts.